jrminter/monte-carlo-simulations/penepma/penepma-hints.md

 PDENER 1e1 1.5E+04 1000                [Energy window, no. of channels]
 ```

-I'm checking the perfomance now...
+I'm checking the performance now...